Women's suffrage in film: Historical depictions, 1932–present

 In the 1930s, American films began to look back at the campaign for women's suffrage in the U.S. and U.K. Fox Film Corporation released The Cry of the World, a documentary about the devastation of World War I that touched on women's suffrage and prohibition, in 1932.
-Subsequent historical depictions of women's suffrage included documentaries like This is America (1933), The Golden Twenties (1950), and 50 Years Before Your Eyes (1950); dramas such as The Man Who Dared (1933), Rendezvous (1935), Lillian Russell (1940), and Adventure in Baltimore (1949); musicals like The Shocking Miss Pilgrim (1947) and One Sunday Afternoon (1948); comedies including The Strawberry Blonde (1941) and The First Traveling Saleslady (1956); and westerns like The Lady from Cheyenne (1941), Cattle Queen (1951), and Rails Into Laramie (1954).
+Subsequent historical depictions of women's suffrage included documentaries like This is America (1933), The Golden Twenties (1950), and 50 Years Before Your Eyes (1950); dramas such as The Man Who Dared (1933), Rendezvous (1935), Lillian Russell (1940), and Adventure in Baltimore (1949); musicals like The Shocking Miss Pilgrim (1947) and One Sunday Afternoon (1948); comedies including The Strawberry Blonde (1941), The First Traveling Saleslady (1956) and The Great Race (1964); and westerns like The Lady from Cheyenne (1941), Cattle Queen (1951), and Rails Into Laramie (1954).

-Laura E. Nym Mayhall has argued that mid-twentieth-century depictions of suffragists like Mrs. Banks in the internationally-distributed blockbuster Mary Poppins (1964) were part of a campaign to soften the history of suffragettes.
-Twenty-first century films like Iron Jawed Angels (2004) and Suffragette (2015) have reincorporated the radicalism of the British suffrage movement.
+Laura E. Nym Mayhall has argued that mid-twentieth-century depictions of suffragists like Mrs. Banks in the internationally distributed Walt Disney blockbuster Mary Poppins (1964) were part of a campaign to soften the history of suffragettes.
+The film includes the pro-suffrage song “Sister Suffragette” and can be considered a positive commemoration of suffrage history.
+However, Anna Stevenson has also highlighted how "the upheaval of the Banks household in the film reflects the chaos anti-suffragists believed would result from upturning social hierarchies based on gender, class, and race."

+Twenty-first century films like Iron Jawed Angels (2004) and Suffragette (2015) have won popular and industry acclaim for reincorporating the radicalism of the suffrage movement.
+Iron Jawed Angels, introduced Alice Paul and her suffragettes to American and international audiences, whilst Suffragette explored the lives of militant women across the British class divide and depicted police surveillance of the militants.